top of page

 Fairfield University is located in affluent Fairfield, CT, a town with a population of about 60,000 located on Connecticut’s “Gold Coast” in the southwest corner of the state.
 Forbes Magazine rated Fairfield as the ninth best place to live in the United States, and the best place in the northeast.

-Within walking distance of Alumni Diamond is The Levee, Fairfield’s on-campus sports bar.
+Within walking distance of Cook Field is The Levee, Fairfield’s on-campus sports bar.
 Serving a limited menu of basic Italian fare and beverages, it’s a decent option right after a Stags game.
+Also within walking distance of Cook Field are Fairfield’s other athletic facilities, including Leo Mahoney Arena and Rafferty Stadium.

 Fans 2

-Crowds at Alumni Diamond can be classified as “friends and family,” as attendance generally ranges from 100-250 people.
-Many of the fans in attendance have some kind of connection with the players on the field, and as a result are quite knowledgeable about the team and are really into the game.
+Crowds at Cook Field can be classified as “friends and family”, as attendance generally ranges from 100-250 people.
+Many of the fans in attendance have some kind of connection with the players on the field, and as a result are quite knowledgeable about the team and enthusiastic in their support of the Stags.

 Access 4

 Fairfield University is located on a beautiful wooded campus in suburban Fairfield, in a region known as the “Gold Coast” of Connecticut.
-Easily reached from both Interstate 95 and the Merritt Parkway, fans driving to a Stags game will be pleased to find ample free parking within easy walking distance from the Alumni Baseball Diamond.
+The campus is easily reached from Interstate 95, which travels just a few miles to the south of the university.

 Driving is the primary method for arriving at the Fairfield University campus.
 Visiting fans will simply take exit 22 (North Benson Road-Route 135) off of Interstate 95 and head north for about a mile on North Benson Road.
 Fairfield University will be on your left.
 Be warned that the traffic in this part of Connecticut is often heavy, and traffic jams are routine.
-Out of town fans looking to avoid the legendary Connecticut traffic with alternative methods of transportation can take Amtrak’s busy northeastern corridor trains to the Fairfield train station.
+Out of town fans looking to avoid the legendary Connecticut traffic with alternative methods of transportation can take an Amtrak train to the Fairfield train station.
 From there, shuttle busses arrive regularly to transport students (and Stag baseball fans) to the campus 10 minutes away.
+More information can be found here.

 While Fairfield is a wonderful place to live, it’s not exactly a destination location.
 Fans coming to the area will most likely continue on to New Haven, located a half hour north on I-95, Hartford, an hour north on I-91, or New York, an hour south on I-95.
 The casinos of eastern Connecticut are located about 90 minutes to the east.

-Recent renovations have greatly improved the comfort of attending a game at Alumni Baseball Diamond.
-The new grandstand seats 350 fans with a combination of chair back and bleacher seating.
+The Cook Field’s grandstand seats 350 fans with a combination of chairback and bleacher seating.
 Fans who do not want to sit for the entire game can stake out some standing room along the top row of the grandstand.
-Additional vantage points run along the right field line, or along various points of the outfield.
-Many students will hang out beyond the outfield, where the dorms are located.
+Additional vantage points are located along various points of the outfield.
+As mentioned above, many students will hang out here, where the dorms are located.

 There is no charge for attending baseball games at Fairfield University.
-Parking in the lot adjacent to Alumni Diamond is also free of charge.
-Fans are welcome to bring their own refreshments into Alumni Diamond, meaning that an afternoon of Stags baseball won’t cost visiting fans a cent.
+Parking in the lots nearby Cook Field are also free of charge.
+Fans are welcome to bring their own refreshments into Cook Field, meaning that an afternoon of Stags baseball won’t cost visiting fans a cent.

 Final Thoughts